SuperSat001/Discord-Mock-Bot/readme.md

 	- Bonus Time for Hurry-Up : 30 mins

 8. **Skip a question**.
 You can skip a question by writing `skip` in the relevant channel.

+## Help me with the development
+Please help me by creating image folder for other years Physics Brawls like `pb 2019`, their solutions file like `pb2019ans.txt` and points file like `pb2019pts.txt`.
+By doing this, not only can you mock other Physics Brawls, but you also help other users do the same.

 ## Bugs and Glitches
 Report any bug or glitch you encounter while using to me on discord, `Delta0001#8468`.